RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

     - [ ] wait about 70 minutes for Jenkins to build the PloverDB project and deploy it to `kg2cploverdb.ci.transltr.io`
     - [ ] verify that the CI Plover is running the new KG2 version by:
       - [ ] going to https://kg2cploverdb.ci.transltr.io/code_version and verifying that the correct nodes and edges jsonlines files were used
-      - [ ] running the following test and inspecting the command line output: `cd PloverDB && pytest -vs test/test_kg2c.py -k test_version --endpoint https://kg2cploverdb.ci.transltr.io`
+      - [ ] running the following test and inspecting the command line output: `cd PloverDB/test && pytest -vsk test_version --endpoint https://kg2cploverdb.ci.transltr.io`
-    - [ ] run Plover tests to verify it's working: `cd PloverDB && pytest -v test/test_kg2c.py --endpoint https://kg2cploverdb.ci.transltr.io`
+    - [ ] run the full Plover test suite to verify everything is working: `cd PloverDB/test && pytest -v --endpoint https://kg2cploverdb.ci.transltr.io`
-    - [ ] run the ARAX pytest suite with the NCATS endpoint plugged in (locally remove the `plover_url_override` in `RTX/code/config_dbs.json` by setting it to `null`)
+    - [ ] run the ARAX pytest suite using the CI KG2 Plover (locally remove the `plover_url_override` in `RTX/code/config_dbs.json` by setting it to `null`)
     - [ ] if all tests pass, update `RTX/code/config_dbs.json` in the `master` branch with your local change: (`plover_url_override: null`)
     - [ ] push the latest `master` branch code commit to the various endpoints on `arax.ncats.io` that you previously updated (this is in order to get the changed `config_dbs.json` file) and restart ARAX services
     - [ ] check the [Test Build](https://github.com/RTXteam/RTX/actions/workflows/pytest.yml) (CI/CD tests) to make sure all non-skipped pytest tests have passed